 Making parents feel heard at an IEP meeting is critical to building a positive relationship with them and ensuring a successful outcome for the student.
 One of the essential tips for making parents feel heard is to create an atmosphere where they feel comfortable sharing their perspectives.

-Before the meeting, ask parents to provide any information they think is relevant and take the time to review it before the meeting.
 During the meeting, actively listen to what parents say, validate their concerns, and ask questions to clarify their perspectives.
 It’s also important to avoid jargon or technical terms that may confuse parents and instead use clear and easily understandable language.
 Special education is wrought with acronyms and terminology that are not commonplace, so if you must use them, be sure to explain them thoroughly so that there is a clear understanding of what you are referring to in the IEP.

 By making parents feel heard and understood, you can establish a collaborative partnership that benefits the student.